 Just a short walk from the cottage, toward the village of Wighton and close to the River Stiffkey are the remains of Warham Camp, a well-preserved Iron Age fort.
 This is a lovely little walk to stretch your legs before or after dinner!

 Fiddler’s Hill lies immediately to the south of a crossroads on the minor road between the villages of Binham (2.5km to the south-east) and Warham.
 The earthworks of Fiddler's Hill Bronze Age round barrow are still visible today.
 They now form part of a public picnic area, though the construction of the nearby road and the movement of soil may have altered the original shape and dimensions of the barrow.
 This occurred in 1933, when the north edge of the barrow was removed.
 A small orchard of rare apple and pear trees fruit each autumn around the barrow.

 The standing and buried remains of the medieval moated site of Hale's Manor, as well as earthworks including fishponds alongside a tributary of the River Stiffkey.
 Extensive but mostly incomplete outlines of the flint and brick 15th century manor on a partly moated platform have been found.
 A late medieval or early post medieval formal garden have also been recorded.

 Warham Hall and gardens

 The soilmarks of garden remains and building rubble from Warham Old Hall, the seat of John Turner, which was demolished in the late 18th or early 19th century, were observed on the surface of the ploughed land in 1991 and are clearly visible on NLA aerial photographs.
-See NHER 60275 for details of finds from metal-detecting in this area.

 The Warham churches